hakankoluacik/slate/source/index.html.md

 }
 ```

-This endpoint deletes the album with given id in url.
+This endpoint deletes the album and it's all photos with given album id in url.

 ### HTTP Request